Genes: APP, PSEN1

 PS/APP mice have also been created that are the result of crosses between Tg2576 and PSEN1(M146V) mutant lines, the later first described in Duff et al., 1996.
 For example, see McGowan et al., 1999 for data pertaining to the Tg2576 x PS1(M146V) double transgenic.

-As single transgenics, Tg2576 are available through Taconic and Charles River and PsychoGenics.
+As single transgenics, Tg2576 are available through Taconic and Charles River.
 PS1(M146L) mice are available through the University of South Florida Technology Transfer Office.
 The contract research organization PsychoGenics offers research services with Tg2576 and the double transgenic line.

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.